Undriling/Portfolio/README.md

 - The links to my social media profiles are fetched from the backend.
 - Projects: My portfolio projects, along with descriptions and links, are stored in the backend and served via Flask.

-Getting Started :-
+#Getting Started :-
-Follow these instructions to set up and run the project locally.
+Follow these instructions to set up and run the project locally (for windows).

-# Create a virtual environment:-
+- Create a virtual environment:-
    @ python -m venv venv
-# Activate the virtual environment:- (for windows)
+- Activate the virtual environment:- (for windows)
    @ venv\Scripts\activate
-# Install the required dependencies:-
+- Install the required dependencies:-
    @ pip install -r requirements.txt
-# Run the Flask app:-
+- Run the Flask app:-
    @ python app.py

 # Open the application:-